wp-plugins/wp-ses/readme.txt

 // Amazon Secret Key
 define('WP_SES_SECRET_KEY','blablablasecret');

-// From mail (optionnal) must be an amazon SES validated email
+// From mail (optional) must be an amazon SES validated email
 // hard coded email, leave empty or comment out to allow custom setting via panel
 define('WP_SES_FROM','me@....');

-// Return path for bounced emails (optionnal)
+// Return path for bounced emails (optional)
 // hard coded email, leave empty or comment out to allow custom setting via panel
 define('WP_SES_RETURNPATH','return@....');

-// ReplyTo (optionnal) - This will get the replies from the recipients.
+// ReplyTo (optional) - This will get the replies from the recipients.
 // hard coded email, or 'headers' for using the 'replyto' from the headers.
 // Leave empty or comment out to allow custom setting via panel
 define('WP_SES_REPLYTO','headers');

-// Hide list of verified emails (optionnal)
+// Hide list of verified emails (optional)
 define('WP_SES_HIDE_VERIFIED',true);

-// Hide SES Stats panel (optionnal)
+// Hide SES Stats panel (optional)
 define('WP_SES_HIDE_STATS',true);

-// Auto activate the plugin for all sites (optionnal)
+// Auto activate the plugin for all sites (optional)
 define('WP_SES_AUTOACTIVATE',true);

 When using defines to hardcode your setting, don't forget to define the SES endpoints, too :